duongmanh27/Training_Animal_With_Resnet/README.md

 a deep neural network that was trained on a large dataset (e.g., ImageNet) and fine-tunes it on a specific target dataset, significantly reducing the amount of data and time required for effective training.

+During the training process, the loss starts at a high level, decreases and then stabilizes with periodic sharp peaks.